RPL – Recognition of Prior Learning

 Contact our RPL Assessor at firstname.lastname@example.org for a copy of our RPL guide.

-Review the RPL Guide, complete the application, submit all the required documentation and pay the RPL fee.
+Review the RPL Guide, complete the application, submit all the required documentation and pay the RPL fee of $100.

 Consider what evidence you already have that demonstrates your skills and knowledge.
 You must be able to show your skills are current and meet industry standards.
 Examples of evidence could include: